karser/docker-images/microweber/readme.md

 They are tracked in the repo and at the same time are volumes that can be modified by user.
 - The docker image contains up-to-date CMS version.
+- Restricted access to packagist dependencies from the web.

 Docker compose example: